-Getting into cottage gear for the first time can feel overwhelming — there's no REI storefront, no floor model to touch, and dozens of brands you've never heard of.
-This guide cuts through the noise.
-Here's a complete starter kit built around the most trusted cottage brands, optimized for someone doing their first thru-hike or serious backpacking trip.
+This guide cuts through that.
+Here's a complete starter kit built around the most trusted cottage brands — optimized for someone doing their first thru-hike or serious long-distance trip.

 The philosophy: spend on the big three, save everywhere else